The QCD Running Coupling: The strong coupling in the perturbative domain

 In this chapter, we give a more formal discussion of the strong coupling $\alpha_{s}$ in the perturbative domain.
 Although the content of this chapter is well explained in textbooks and reviews, we will give a brief review in order to define notations as well as to set the basis for a proper understanding of the behavior of $\alpha_{s}$ in the IR domain, which we postpone until chapter \ref{sec:alpha_s in the IR}.

 We first recall the equations ruling the behavior of $\alpha_{s}$ in the perturbative domain.
 Then we discuss various techniques which can be used to optimize the perturbative series in order to improve pQCD's predictive power.
 Finally, we summarize the current experiment/Lattice QCD status on $\alpha_{s}$.
 The momentum transfer scale at which $\alpha_{s}$ is determined is $Q^{2}=-q^{2}$, with $q$ the four-momentum flow of the process.
 We have $Q^{2}>0$ for space-like processes.
-One can work in a given RS, such as the renormalization scheme which follows from dimensional regularization~\cite{Bollini:1972ui}: The minimal-subtraction (MS) renormalization scheme \cite{the:msbar scheme} or the $\overline {MS}$ RS~\cite{the: bardeen 1978}.
-In the $\overline {MS}$ RS one subtracts ${2\over\epsilon} + \log 4\pi - \gamma_E$ (where $\gamma_E$ is the Euler constant) after regularizing UV divergent integrals in $4- \epsilon$ dimension.
+One can work in a given RS, such as the one following from dimensional regularization~\cite{Bollini:1972ui}: The minimal-subtraction (MS) renormalization scheme \cite{the:msbar scheme} or the $\overline {MS}$ RS~\cite{the: bardeen 1978}.
+In the $\overline {MS}$ RS one subtracts ${2\over\epsilon} + \log 4\pi - \gamma_E$ (where $\gamma_E$ is the Euler constant) after regularizing UV divergent integrals in $4- \epsilon$ dimensions.
 In the MS and $\overline {MS}$ renormalization schemes $\alpha_{s}$ is gauge invariant.
-It is convenient however, to work in the Landau gauge, $\partial_{\mu}A^{\mu}=0$.
+It is convenient to choose to work in the Landau gauge, $\partial_{\mu}A^{\mu}=0$.
 Thus, the gauge parameter $\xi$, see {\it e.g.}, Eq. (\ref{eq:gluon loop}), is fixed at $\xi=0$ in this section.